acyhuang/steering-interface/design/backend-api.md

-# Goodfire Ember SDK & API Reference
+# Steering Interface Backend API

 Features marked with [TODO] are planned for future implementation.

-## Overview of the Steering Interface API
+## Overview

-The Steering Interface API provides a secure wrapper around the Goodfire Ember SDK, enabling:
+This document describes our FastAPI backend that provides a secure wrapper around the Goodfire Ember SDK, enabling:
 - Real-time chat interactions with LLMs
 - Feature activation inspection
 - Dynamic feature steering